ImSundee/abp/plugin/README.md

 I'd recommend homing the printer, leveling ect, then edging to the spots and record the movement. ensure this aligns with the highest Y number your printer can move to as the code will use your y max.

+After you will have new macros available to use.

+POOPER = poop and brush - returns to last location after POOPER_PARK = parks the nozzle in the ABP
+POOPER_CLEAN = cleans the nozzle